Robert1802/CSharp-SOLID/1_S_Single_Responsibility_Principle/README.md

 > A class should have one and only one reason to change, meaning that a class should have only one job.
 >

+**Key Idea**: A class should do only one thing, and it should do it well.

+**Real-Time Example**: Think of a chef who only focuses on cooking, not managing the restaurant or delivering food.

 **Key Idea:** A class should do only one thing, and it should do it well.

 Before: